mesmerize86/stan/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Note: Please ensure you that your node version is above 10.
+Note: Please ensure that your node version is above 10.

 ## Where to start